Research Group

 - Disability, Differences, and Diversity: Revisiting Inclusive Design and Access - meet-up

 If you will be at CHI and would like to connect, please get in touch.
-Full papers are available on our Publications page.

 10 April 2026